-The stable outlook reflects our view that the EBRD's strong financial metrics and shareholder support will be maintained in coming years.
-Specifically, we expect the bank to be able to contain the fallout from Russia's invasion of Ukraine as well as financial stress in other countries of operations such as Turkey (B2 negative), similar to past episodes.
+The stable outlook reflects our view that the EBRD's strong financial metrics and shareholder support will be maintained in the coming years.
+Specifically, we expect the bank to be able to contain the fallout from Russia's invasion of Ukraine as well as financial stress in other countries of operations such as Turkiye (B3 stable), similar to past episodes.